maddie480/MaddieHelpingHand/README.md

     *   **Hint Decals**: decals that only show up when a given button is held (by default H on keyboard, Right Shoulder on controller).
 Intended for optional hints for a puzzle.
 The helper also comes with a Custom Tutorial Bird preset to tell the player about the button.
     *   **Glass Exit Blocks**: a glass block that fades in when you get out of its hitbox, like vanilla exit blocks. _Only works in combination with customizable glass blocks from this helper._
     *   **More Custom NPC**: Custom NPCs from Everest, but you can add 2 nodes to define the zone in which they can be interacted with.
 You can also pick to only play some frames of the chosen animation: this is mainly useful for vanilla NPCs.
 This also comes with presets for Granny, Oshiro and Theo, and the Badeline boss you can directly use in Ahorn!
+    *   **Custom NPC with XML**: This is useful if you want to make a custom NPC with more complex animations (varying frame rates or randomized animations).
+If you give it no dialogue, you can use it as an "XML decal", without a speech bubble.
     *   **Badeline Sprite**: a standing or floating Badeline NPC you can place in your map.
 Couple it with an invisible custom NPC and you'll get an interactable Badeline NPC with hair!

 *   **Customizable versions of vanilla entities:**